eleanorhealth/milo/README.md

 ```

 ## Known Limitations
-* IDs must be set on related models as Milo does not do this automatically.
+* IDs must always be set on models as Milo does not do this automatically.
-* Using foreign keys (defined in SQL) with `has one` relationships does not work (inserts are not ordered correctly).
+* Using foreign keys (defined in SQL) with `has one` relationships do not work (inserts are not ordered correctly).
-* Finding by ID with composite primary keys does not work.
-* Saving `many to many` relationships are not supported (this type of relationship can be handled using hooks).
+* Saving `many to many` relationships is not supported (this type of relationship can be handled using hooks).